armakuni/insights-survey-client/README.md

 # Development

-{% note %}

-**Note:** that, unlike many JS-based projects, this application isn't designed to use a build process for transpiling or bundling.
-Instead, it uses ECMAScript web modules which are served directly.
+**Note:** unlike many JS-based projects, this application isn't designed to use a build process for transpiling or bundling.
+Instead, it uses native JavaScript modules.
+These are served directly without any step needed to prepare the code for the browser (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

-{% endnote %}

 ## Local run
 To see the app running locally, you should: